Back to Insights

 That is what this guide is about.

 In practice, selling a business without a broker means managing eight core stages well: valuation, financial preparation, sale materials, confidentiality, buyer qualification, negotiation, due diligence, and closing.
-This article walks through each one so you can understand what a professional sale process actually requires — and whether you want to run it yourself.
+This article walks through each one — with the practical detail you need to understand what a professional sale process actually requires, and whether you want to run it yourself.

 Step 1: Know what your business is worth